leansose/QA-Portolio/SauceDemo/TestScenarios/README.md

 ## Test Scenarios
-Documentation associate to test scenarios, you can find here:
+This folder contains all documentation associated with functional test scenarios for the SauceDemo e-commerce application.

+Here you will find:
-- Raw file, excel file to download with all formats (tables, conditional formats, etc)
+- Raw file - full test scenarios and test cases with formatting (tables, conditional formatting, priority, status).
-- MD file for a preview in GitHub as table
+- Markdown - GitHub-friendly table preview of all scenarios
-- Jira Screenshots, all the scenarios covered in a real agile plataform
+- Jira Screenshots - examples of the same scenarios documented and tracked inside a real agile platform (Jira)
+- PDF File

+Note: only the raw file could be up to date